pysmt/pysmt/docs/development.rst

       indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-During a Pull-Request you will be asked to complete the form at CLAHub: https://www.clahub.com/agreements/pysmt/pysmt .
+During a Pull-Request you will be asked to edit the CONTRIBUTORS file to add your name and email address.
+By doing so, you agree to the CLA.
 You will only have to complete this once, but this applies to **all** your contributions.

-If you are doing a drive-by patch (e.g., fixing a typo) and sending directly a patch, you can skip the CLA, by sending a signed patch.
-A signed patch can be obtained when committing using ``git commit -s``.

 Tests
 ======